Code-Institute-Submissions/Memory-Madness/README.md

 * As mention previously I would like to credit the source for the images used, [fandom website](https://harrypotter.fandom.com/) and [Clipart Library](http://clipart-library.com/)..
 * For the animation code from [codesdope.com](https://www.codesdope.com/blog/article/css3-moving-cloud-animation-with-airplane/).
 * Sound of wand credits go to [soundbible](soundbible.com) recorded by Mike Koenig.
+* Used [Autoprefixer](https://autoprefixer.github.io/) for the additional vendor kits for the transition and transformation of the card.

 ## Acknowledge:
 A big thank you must be give to my mentor, [Simen Daehlin](github.com/Eventyret), for his support and motivation through this project.
 Also for the support and understanding given by student care.